MicrosoftDocs/dynamics365smb-docs/business-central/about-develop-extensions.md

 Create an app that is specialized within a specific industry.
 With [Embed app](/dynamics365/business-central/dev-itpro/developer/readiness/readiness-embed-apps), you can extend and customize the existing [!INCLUDE[d365fin_long](includes/d365fin_long_md.md)] application and enrich the end-user experience with an industry specific functionality using the new and modern development tools and Extensions version 2.0.
 Learn more about the [Development of a Vertical Solution](/dynamics365/business-central/dev-itpro/developer/readiness/readiness-develop-vertical).

 ### Development of a horizontal solution
-Extend the experience and capability of Dynamics 365 Business Central by creating an [Add-on app](/dynamics365/business-central/dev-itpro/developer/readiness/readiness-add-on-apps) which integrates into user experience of Dynamics 365 Business Central.
-Build an interface based on how you want your data to flow between Dynamics 365 Business Central and your services.
+Extend the experience and capability of [!INCLUDE[d365fin_long](includes/d365fin_long_md.md)] by creating an [Add-on app](/dynamics365/business-central/dev-itpro/developer/readiness/readiness-add-on-apps) which integrates into user experience of [!INCLUDE[d365fin_long](includes/d365fin_long_md.md)].
+Build an interface based on how you want your data to flow between [!INCLUDE[d365fin_long](includes/d365fin_long_md.md)] and your services.
 Learn more about the [Development of a Horizontal Solution](/dynamics365/business-central/dev-itpro/developer/readiness/readiness-develop-horizontal).

 ### Development of a localization solution
-Comply with local regulatory capabilities by developing for Dynamics 365 Business Central, which adapts functional areas to the requirements of the local market along with [Dynamics 365 Translation Service](/dynamics365/unified-operations/dev-itpro/lifecycle-services/translation-service-overview).
+Comply with local regulatory capabilities by developing for [!INCLUDE[d365fin_long](includes/d365fin_long_md.md)], which adapts functional areas to the requirements of the local market along with [Dynamics 365 Translation Service](/dynamics365/unified-operations/dev-itpro/lifecycle-services/translation-service-overview).
 Align the core capabilities of local legal requirement and extend existing functionality to successfully compete on your local market.
 Learn more about the [Development of a Localization Solution](/dynamics365/business-central/dev-itpro/developer/readiness/readiness-develop-localization).

 ### Reseller solution
-Since every business is unique, with [Customizing Tenants](/dynamics-nav/developer/readiness/readiness-customizing-tenants), you can match how you work including your streamlined processes, your terminology, and how your employees or departments connect and collaborate.
-Additionally, you can choose to resell and adjust Dynamics 365 Business Central to the individual needs of your customers by providing [Consulting Services](/dynamics-nav/developer/readiness/readiness-consulting).
+Since every business is unique, with [Customizing Tenants](/dynamics-nav/developer/readiness/readiness-customizing-tenants), you can match how you work with your streamlined processes, your terminology, and how your employees or departments connect and collaborate.
+Additionally, you can choose to resell and adjust [!INCLUDE[d365fin_long](includes/d365fin_long_md.md)] to the individual needs of your customers by providing [Consulting Services](/dynamics-nav/developer/readiness/readiness-consulting).
 Or, use Microsoft Flow, Power Apps, and Power BI to create [Customized Workflows](/dynamics-nav/developer/readiness/readiness-no-code), apps and business insight reports without having to write any code.
 Learn more about [Dynamics 365 Reseller (VARs)](/dynamics365/business-central/dev-itpro/developer/readiness/readiness-reseller).

 ## Where do I learn more?
 To learn more about the Microsoft AppSource consulting services offerings, select the following links: